Curated data can change the world

 Continuously accurate (curated) data, continuously reflected in safety data sheets and continuously updating workplace health and safety recommendations will improve human health and improve responses to chemical incidents in workplaces.

 - Curated data is accurate data, updated by the owner.
-Reflected in the SDS it is therefore more valuable than paper based data which gets stale.
+Reflected in the SDS it is therefore more valuable than copied and orphaned data or paper based data which gets stale.

 - Data curated in SharedSDS can be made available invisibly.
 That means manufacturers who prefer to retain a sense of mystery can do so.
 If you trust the owner you don't need to actually see the data.
 We much prefer an open data approach but recognise it might take a while for that view to become common.